Trespassing

 Today also offers a range of electronics, from CCTV systems to various detectors and sensors that can alert you to unwelcome visitors.

-However, the protection of your own property should always be proportionate.
-So you can install alarms, erect barriers and acquire strong locks, but if you thought of linking a crossbow to a motion detector to “take out” any unwelcome visitors, then the court would no longer be on your side.
+However, the protection of your own property should always be reasonable.
+So you can install alarms, build barriers and buy strong locks, but if you thought of connecting a crossbow to a motion detector that would “shoot down” any unwelcome visitors, then the court would no longer be on your side.

 Are you solving a similar problem?